You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 6. Determine your business structure

 Now, it’s time to define what type of company you plan to run: your business entity.
-Are you better off as a sole trader or proprietor?
+Are you better off as a sole owner or proprietor?
 Do you have a partner?
 Do you plan to incorporate?

 Each option has its advantages as well as associated tax reporting responsibilities and regulatory requirements.